| Title: | Join Tables Together on Inexact Matching |

 match_fun should return either a logical vector, or a data frame where the first column is logical.
 If the latter, the additional columns will be appended to the output.
 For example, these additional columns could contain the distance metrics that one is filtering on.

-Genomic intervals include both a chromosome ID and an interval: items are only
+intervals.
+Genomic intervals include both a chromosome ID and an interval:

-considered matching if the chromosome ID matches and the interval overlaps.
+items are only considered matching if the chromosome ID matches and the

 x |